 Education and play

-In addition to the children’s medical needs, we make sure their education and development is a priority.
-A primary and secondary school service enables your child to keep upto date with his or her schooling while in hospital.
-The hospital teachers will liaise with your child’s home school teachers to allow them continuity in their schooling.
-Read more about our school facilities.
+As well as children's medical needs, we make sure their education and development is a priority.
+A primary and secondary school service enables your child to keep up to date with his or her schooling while in hospital.
+The hospital teachers will liaise with your child’s homeschool teachers to allow them continuity in their schooling.

 Contacting us from home

-If you’re concerned about your child before or after surgery, please call the cardiac or respiratory specialist nurses between the hours of 9am to 5pm.
+If you are concerned about your child before or after surgery, please call the cardiac or respiratory specialist nurses between the hours of 9 am to 5 pm.